A basic home security system with 24/7 professional monitoring from AT&T

 AT&T’s current home security offering is called Smart Security.
 (This is a bit of an awkward name choice, since the service has no smart home features.)
 The Smart Security plan includes a package of basic equipment and 24/7 professional monitoring for $549.99 up front and $39.99 per month, with a two-year contract.

 Before going further, let’s just say it: Those prices are a bit steep.
 On average, basic security equipment for a typical home falls in the $350-$450 range.
 So AT&T is pricey compared to the industry average.
 They do have reasonable monthly monitoring rates, though.
 Many brand competitors charge $40-$50 per month for professional monitoring, so AT&T’s $39.99 isn’t bad at all.
+For context, these prices are about similar to one of the best in the business.
+For more information on that, check out our review of ADT.

 Keep in mind, AT&T Digital Life is only available in certain areas.
 They’ve got a handy tool on their site for checking availability in your area.
 You’ll want to give that a whirl before even considering them, because it sure would be disappointing to get your heart set on a system and then realize you can’t have it.
 (I checked my local area in LA, and they don’t offer it here.)